Aline Küppenheim: Early life and career

 In 2004, Küppenheim returned to Chile and starred in Destinos cruzados and Entre medias.
 She was later signed by the production company Roos Film to star in the Chilean adaptation of Montecristo, which marked the end of her time in Mega.
 She also made a brief guest appearance in some episodes of Fortunato, the Chilean adaptation of a popular Argentine show.

 On television, Küppenheim has also appeared in series such as JPT: Justicia para todos and Cárcel de mujeres 2.

 In film, Küppenheim starred in Sangre de Cuba (Dreaming of Julia), where she shared the screen with actors such as Gael García Bernal and Harvey Keitel.
 Her performance in Machuca was highly praised, where she portrayed María Luisa Infante, a wealthy woman caught up in the changes brought about by the coup in Chile in 1973.
 In 2008, she won a Pedro Sienna Award for her role in Andres Wood's The Good Life.
 In 2011, she appeared in Prófugos as Prosecutor Ximena Carbonell.
 In 2014, she won an Altazor Award for Best Television Series Actress for her work in Ecos del desierto.
 In 2017, she stood out in her role in A Fantastic Woman, winner of the Academy Award for Best Foreign Language Film.

 In 2022, Küppenheim starred alongside Claudia Di Girolamo in the Netflix series 42 Days of Darkness.
 In its opening week, the show climbed to the top of the streaming platform's list and settled into seventh place for the most successful non-English speaking series, accumulating 9.9 million hours viewed since its premiere.
 Later that year, she won the Best Actress award at the Tokyo International Film Festival for her leading role in Manuela Martelli's debut film, 1976.

 Personal life

-Küppenheim was in a relationship with Álvaro Rudolphy and Luciano Cruz-Coke during the 1990s.
+Küppenheim was in relationships with Álvaro Rudolphy and Luciano Cruz-Coke during the 1990s.
 Later, she married actor Bastián Bodenhöfer in 2000, with whom she has a son named Ian, born in the same year.
 However, their marriage ended in 2006.

 After that, Küppenheim began a relationship with an Italian man named Renzo Melai, who died on June 23, 2008, after his motorcycle collided with a truck in Peñalolén, Chile.
-According to the newspaper La Tercera, Renzo had been working as an adventure tourism guide since he arrived in Chile in 2000.
+According to the newspaper La Tercera, Melai had been working as an adventure tourism guide since he arrived in Chile in 2000.